In this in-depth Harvard MBA Interview Tips, we cover:

 Tip 3: Get specific about ‘Why HBS’ and skip the cliches

-HBS isn’t just looking for future executives — it’s looking for leaders who will make a difference in the world.
-So, when explaining why you want to go there, don’t stop at the case method or the brand name.
+HBS is looking for leaders who will make a difference in the world.
+So, when explaining why HBS and how the experience will help you get into an industry or a job function or a niche role, don’t stop at the case method.

 Show how HBS’s mission, values, and community resonate with your purpose.